Web & Product Design

 The Tech Stack: Choosing Tools Without Breaking the Bank

 The technology powering your site matters.
-Choosing the right platform is a balance of power, flexibility, and budget.
+Choosing the right software for non-profits is a balance of power, flexibility, and budget.

 Why WordPress is the De Facto Choice